acharyarupak391/realtime-negotiation-with-websocket/README.md

-# Realtime Settlement Process w/ Websockets
+# Realtime Payment Settlement w/ Websockets

 This repository contains a server and client implementation of a realtime settlement process using websockets.
 The server is written in NodeJS(express & express-ws) and the client is written in NextJS & tailwindcss.